16 Real Mysteries Too Strange to Explain

 Since gut health is important to maintain a healthy body and diet, here are some tips to improve gut health and manage food urges:

-Cravings not only stem from physiological factors, there are also psychological reasons, one of it is emotional eating.
+Cravings not only stem from physiological factors, but there are also psychological reasons, one of it is emotional eating.
 People don’t always eat because they’re hungry.

 Sometimes, we turn to food for comfort, stress relief, or as a reward, often choosing unhealthy options.
 Emotional eating happens when we eat to satisfy feelings instead of hunger.
 In order to manage emotions without food involved, it is best to find other ways to feed your feelings.